MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

 | Delimited to 3 servers only          | 100%                               | 100%                                | 98.2%                               | 94.3%                               | 0%                                  |

    > [!NOTE]
-   > At 5 or more failures out of 8 total servers, the cluster loses quorum.
+   > After more than 4 failures out of 8 total servers, the cluster loses quorum.

 ### With 12 servers